charapakasaisreeharsha/CodeSoft/README.md

 # Task-4
 ## Objective
-> Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.
+> The goal is to fulfill the Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.